SJIsmail/Car-Rental/README.md

 - When typing out SQL attributes, camelCase is prevalent
     - *streetType, customerID*, etc.

-this is by no means an exhaustive list so add things here if you run into anything else you think will be helpfu.
+this is by no means an exhaustive list so add things here if you run into anything else you think will be helpful.

+## Please View User Guide